karen-wang/millennial-tao/_posts/2021-09-11-your-amazon-order-is-killing-whales.md

 > shipping vessels, the ones that bring us all that stuff.
 Besieged by sublethal impacts, the health of North Atlantic right whales has visibly worsened.
 They are
 > thinner than they were three decades ago, more heavily infested with whale lice, and more marked by lesions and scars; the females give birth to fewer calves. “

-> --J.B.
+> -- J.B.
 MacKinnon, _The Day the World Stops Shopping_

 I read this today after spending the morning shopping for an iPhone case on Amazon - part of the endless mountain of aforementioned stuff.